top of page

 Idea for anyone interested in Irish History

-This Lee Enfield Mk1* carbine cavalry carbine was converted to Enfield rifling and fitted with a 21 inch barrel, nose cap adapted to take the Pattern 88 knife bayonet It is also fitted with a small six-round magazines.
+This RIC Lee Metford 1896 Mk1 Cavalry carbine was converted to Enfield rifling and fitted with a 21 inch barrel, nose cap adapted to take the Pattern 88 knife bayonet It is also fitted with a small six-round magazines as part of the RIC Cavalry carbine contract in 1904.

 A total of 11,000 were supplied by the War Office as a free issue to the RIC between March 1904 and June 1914.